lumijiez/tmps-labs/src/main/java/org/lumijiez/labs/first/README.md

 ## Implementation

 The Library Management System allows users (students and professors) to borrow and return books while managing the underlying book and user storage efficiently.
-This implementation employs several creational design patterns while adhering to SOLID principles.
+This implementation employs several SOLID principles.

 ### Key SOLID Principles